Pro-life Legal Externship—Fall Semester 2016

 • Externs will be asked to work an average of 10 hours per week.

 • Applications will be accepted and considered on a “rolling basis.”
-The deadline for the Spring 2016 program is January 31, 2016.
+The deadline for the Fall 2016 program is September 30, 2016.

 • Students wishing to pursue an externship for law school credit should apply early to ensure that registration and other requirements are met.

-• Send a resume, cover letter, writing sample, and list of three references to Resumes@AUL.org with “Spring 2016 Externship” in subject line.
+• Send a resume, cover letter, writing sample, and list of three references to Resumes@AUL.org with “Fall 2016 Externship” in subject line.

 • For more information, email Resumes@AUL.org.

 Americans United for Life (AUL), a national public-interest law and policy organization defending human life through vigorous legislative, judicial, and educational efforts, seeks highly-qualified and motivated undergraduate students to serve as interns.
 AUL undergraduate internships are outstanding opportunities for exceptional students committed to life issues.

 Interns must be available to work in AUL’s offices located in DC.
 Internships are unpaid and may be undertaken for credit (as approved by their school) or to fulfill other graduation requirements.

 Qualifications for becoming an intern include a commitment to pro-life issues and demonstrated excellence both inside and outside the classroom.
 Additionally, we are looking for individuals who stand out to the faculty of their school.